kodejak/Snakeberry/README.md

 The first three entries are auto updated.
 "MustResume" is updating if the radio station is playing or was stopped.
 Stopped streams would not be resumed after a restart.
 The manually setting of "ForceResume" to "true" cause to well-defined resuming of the last radio station.

-In the "Common" section will be stored the current mixer volume as an entry named "LastVolume".
+In the "Common" section :
+- "LastVolume" - the current mixer volume
+- "CacheSize" - the cache size in kB

-Snakberry is dual-licensed under the MIT (http://www.opensource.org/licenses/mit-license.php) and the Beerware (http://en.wikipedia.org/wiki/Beerware) license.
+Snakeberry is dual-licensed under the MIT (http://www.opensource.org/licenses/mit-license.php) and the Beerware (http://en.wikipedia.org/wiki/Beerware) license.